carmigab/IS23-AM08/README.md

 But for understanding in which NN they should go we need to think a bit.

 If we have them in the first one, it means that the computer will learn to prefer
-a column based on the current state of the library and the objectives.
+a column based on the current gameStateRepresentation of the library and the objectives.

 On the other hand, in the second one it will learn which move is best based on
 the same properties.